This post is sponsored by The Monique Burr Foundation for Children. All opinions expressed are my own. Let’s #ChangeTheConversation.

 Not all schools have such a program…yet.
 That’s why it is time for us to Change the Conversation.
 We as parents need to take action and encourage ALL schools to have bullying and child abuse prevention programs.

 Reach out to your child’s teacher, guidance counselor, principal or school resource officer and share with them.
 Reach out to your school’s PTA or School Advisory Committee to see how they can take action to get abuse prevention programs into your child’s school or even school district.
 Be the voice for those who have none.
 This is something we can do right now.
-Sign up now and petition to The Monique Burr Foundation for Children in your local school – so we all work together to put a stop to bullying and child abuse, permanently.
+Sign up now and petition to get The Monique Burr Foundation for Children in your local school – so we all work together to put a stop to bullying and child abuse, permanently.

 I want to end bullying today.
 I want to end child abuse today.
 I want change to happen NOW.
 I know we can change the conversation together.